Alii Supplement Study

 Time Frame: From day 1 of supplement usage to the end of treatment at 4 weeks.

-Participants complete the Perceived Infectability Subscale (Duncan et al., 2009).
+Participants completed the Perceived Infectability Subscale of the Perceived Vulnerability to Disease Scale.
 For each scale item, 1 = Strongly disagree to 7 = Strongly agree.
+The subscale scores can range from 1 to 7.
 Higher scores indicate a higher perceived vulnerability to disease.
+Higher scores indicate a worse outcome.
+Subscale items were averaged together to create a perceived infectability score.

 From day 1 of supplement usage to the end of treatment at 4 weeks.